SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   3. Support for partial tyre changes
   4. Integrate support for LAMs
   5. Support for Time+1 session format
   6. Approaching corner braking point countdown
+  7. Configurable priority for voice output between Spotter and other Assistants

 #### Session Database
   1. Active validation of value ranges in settings definitions